w3f/polkadot-wiki/docs/learn-auction.md

 [verifiable random functions](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRFs).
 The latter is what Polkadot uses as a base for its randomness.

+### Are there other ways of acquiring a slot besides the candle auction?

+The only other way besides the candle auction to acquire a parachain slot is through a secondary market where an actor who has already won a parachain slot can resell the slot along with the associated deposit of DOT that is locked up to another bidder.
+This would allow the seller to get liquid DOT in exchange for the parachain slot and the buyer to acquire the slot as well as the deposited DOT.

 ## Resources

 - [Parachain Allocation](https://research.web3.foundation/en/latest/polkadot/Parachain-Allocation.html) -